 Shortly before he would depart Fleetwood Mac, the late Bob Welch singing the sublime “Hypnotized” with the band performing live in 1974 from The Record Plant in Sausalito CA.

 In July 1981, Stevie Nicks already was in arguably America’s most popular band, Fleetwood Mac, but her first solo album then, “Bella Donna”, took her career to another level entirely, a fact that was by no means guaranteed and which came at some cost.
 Stevie spells it all out quite candidly In the Studio while revealing the stories and characters behind “Edge of Seventeen”, “Leather and Lace” with Don Henley, and the timeless duet with Tom Petty on his “Stop Draggin’ My Heart Around”.

 This version of “Crystal” will sound uncannily familiar to millions of Fleetwood Mac fans, yet those same people will swear that they have never seen or heard the album Buckingham Nicks.

 In the Studio we never featured a more influential, important, essential album than Santana ‘s second effort, “Abraxas” released in October 1970.
 Simply stated, this is the Magna Carta of World Music.
-Carlos Santana and Gregg Rolie are joined by drummer Michael Shrieve for the fiftieth anniversary.
+Carlos Santana and Gregg Rolie are joined by drummer Michael Shrieve In the Studio.